Why Johnny Adopts Identity-Based Software Signing: A Usability Case Study of Sigstore: Results

-\myparagraph{Ease of use} \textit{Ease of Use} was a predominant reason why many participants chose to use \sig, making it the most frequently cited advantage over other \sign tools.
-Participants commonly highlighted the simplicity of following the \sig workflow for signing and verifying signatures. \emph{\Subjectseven} states, \myinlinequote{ I don't really know of any other options that provide the same conveniences that Sigstore provides...
-It really is just one command to sign something and then one more command to verify it, and so much of the work is handled by Sigstore.} Other advantages associated with \textit{Ease of Use}, as mentioned by practitioners, include the seamless integration of the Sigstore workflow into CI/CD automation using GitHub Actions and the reduced complexity of key management.
+\myparagraph{Ease of use} This was the most frequently discussed advantage of \sig over other tools.
+Participants commonly highlighted the simplicity of the \sig workflow.
+As \emph{\Subjectseven} put it, \myinlinequote{I don't really know of any other options that provide the same conveniences that Sigstore provides...
+It really is just one command to sign something and then one more command to verify it, and so much of the work is handled by Sigstore.} Other ease-of-use advantages mentioned were the seamless integration of the Sigstore workflow into CI/CD automation using GitHub Actions and the reduced complexity of key management.

-\myparagraph{Identity management for Signers} Sigstore's integration of OIDC identity management was a key strength reported by our participants.
-In traditional \signs, signer identity is often an ad-hoc feature that may or may not be required by the signing authority.
-In Sigstore, however, this feature—implemented via OIDC—is integrated with the Fulcio certificate authority as an identity management step before creating a signature.
-Participants greatly valued the elimination of the key generation and distribution phase, as it reduced the time spent distributing keys to key servers and searching for keys, streamlining the signing process. \emph{\Subjecttwelve} Highlights this point, \myinlinequote{The other strength that it has is I can associate my identity with an OIDC identity as opposed to necessarily needing to generate a key and keep track of that key ... that's super useful because I could say, "Oh, this is signed with Mike's public GitHub identity."
-So unless my GitHub identity has been compromised, that's much better.}
+\myparagraph{Identity management for Signers} \sigs integration of OIDC identity management was a strength per our participants.
+In legacy key-managed \signs, signer identity is often an ad-hoc feature and may be optional for the signing authority.
+In Sigstore, however, this behavior is integrated with the Fulcio certificate authority as an identity management step before creating a signature.
+Participants greatly valued the elimination of the key generation and distribution phase, as it streamlined the signing process by reducing the time spent distributing keys to key servers and searching for keys.
+This aligns with the intuition that identity management is easier than key management for developers~\cite{newman_sigstore_2022}. \emph{\Subjectsixteen} highlights this point: \myinlinequote{I can associate my identity with an OIDC identity as opposed to generat[ing] a key and keep[ing] track of that key...I could say, `Oh, this is signed with [Jane]'s public GitHub identity'...that's much better.}